Robotslam/robotslam-nodejs/README.md

 To start express run `npm start`.

+## Deploy

-To build the client files run `npm run client`.
+Remember to build the client using `npm run client` before deploying.